LegendaryGuard/BFP/docs/bfp_cvars_task.md

 ## DONE BUT NOT IN CGAME:

 - cg_stfu [0/1]: disable character voices when firing attacks.
-- cg_lowpolysphere [0/1]: force the use of a lower polycount sphere.
-- cg_lightExplosions [0/1]: turn on or off the explosion dynamic lights.
 - cg_chargeupAlert [0/1]: turn on or off the "ready" message when charging attacks.
-- cg_explosionShell [0/1]: turn on or off the explosion shell.
-- cg_explosionSmoke [0/1]: turn on or off the explosion smoke.
-- cg_explosionRing [0/1]: turn on or off the explosion ring.

 ## COMPLETED: